 If you die, you lose all your stuff.
-You keep your Class(es), Race(s), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
-If you have Half-Breed or Super Munchkin, keep those as well.
+You keep your Class(es), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
 Once you have died, you don't have to Run Away from any remaining monsters.